luiztheblues/otto-pkg/README.md

 + ~~Rewrite it in Go or C, because Shell sucks for big projects like this one.~~

 # I want to contribute, how could i do?
-Send me a [e-mail](mailto:luiz.antonio.rangel@bol.com.br), as well to [Pindorama maillists (only in portuguese for now)](mailto:pindorama-users@googlegroups.com) if i don't answer you.
+Send me an [e-mail](mailto:luiz.antonio.rangel@bol.com.br), as well to [Pindorama Foruns](https://pindorama.boards.net/board/5/otto-pkg) if i don't answer you.
-I will be offline in the coming three months, praticing "NoSurf" (just a nice name for "investing in knowledge and leading to better fitness"), at least in the majority of this time, so don't expect a fast response from me.
-Just make a patch and send it.

 # License, copying, call it what you like
 [Caldera License](http://projeto-pindorama.neocities.org/_arquivos/licencas/copycenter/CALDERA_LICENSE.html), directly from 2002.